commonmark/commonmark-spec/README.md

     of perfectly natural looking lists that nearly every existing implementation flubs up.)

--   The spec stipulates that two blank lines break out of all list contexts.
-This is an attempt to deal with issues that often come up when someone wants to have two adjacent lists, or a list followed by an indented code block.

 -   Changing bullet characters, or changing from bullets to numbers or vice versa, starts a new list.
 We think that is almost always going to be the writer's intent.